 Episode 195: What fuel did Pittsburgh’s first street lamps consume?

-Have you ever wondered what kind of fuel Pittsburgh’s first street lamps consumed?
-On this week’s Energy Bite, Joel Tarr, a professor of Carnegie Mellon University has some answers.
+What fuel did Pittsburgh’s first street lamps consume?
+On this week’s Energy Bite, Joel Tarr, a professor at Carnegie Mellon University has some answers.

 - Subbituminous and bituminous coal dominate U.S. coal production by U.S. Energy Information Administration